syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ### Formatting label content

 Data label considers the format used in the vertical axis by default.
-In the below code snippet, we have specified format to y-axis and you can see that the same format is applied to the data label.
+In the below code snippet, we have specified format to y-axis and you can see the same format is applied to the data label.

 {% highlight dart %}